Kinetically constrained cavity QED: from blockaded ferromagnetism to long-range quantum scars: Introduction

 In this work, we contribute to the second direction outlined above by introducing a minimal model of a Rydberg atom array coupled to an optical cavity (Fig.~\ref{fig:cartoon}).
 By focusing on the strong Rydberg blockade regime, we can exclude states with simultaneously excited neighboring atoms, and thereby work within a reduced Hilbert space, allowing to reach larger system sizes.
 The latter would require treating both the atomic and photonic Hilbert spaces explicitly, which significantly restricts the accessible system sizes and makes finite-size effects particularly severe in presence of long-range interactions.
 Beyond its direct relevance for Rydberg–cavity experiments, the model is of intrinsic theoretical interest, as it provides one of the simplest, yet rich, frameworks to study the interplay of short-range and long-range interactions.

 Owing to the interplay between the strong Rydberg blockade and cavity-mediated interactions, our model realizes a kinetically constrained long-range system.
 As a result, its properties combine features characteristic of both kinetically constrained models, most notably the PXP model~\cite{Lesanovsky_Rydberg2011,Turner_scars2018,Ho_scars2019,Serbyn_scars2021}, and conventional long-range interacting systems~\cite{Ribeiro_LMG2007,Buyskikh_EntGrowthLongrange2016,Pappalardi_EntGrowthLongrange2018,Lerose_SlowGrowth2020,defenu_rmp2023,marino2022universality}.
 At the level of equilibrium phases, we find that the ground state can be tuned between a paramagnetic phase, a N\'eel-ordered phase, and most notably, a blockaded ferromagnetic/superradiant phase.
 Out of equilibrium, the system hosts {long-range quantum many-body scars}, which manifest in the absence of thermalization and slow entanglement growth.
 Remarkably, the entanglement entropy in these scarred dynamics grows logarithmically in time~\cite{Pappalardi_EntGrowthLongrange2018}, in contrast to the linear growth observed in short-range scarred systems~\cite{Turner_scars2018,Ho_scars2019}.

-Our results provide a stepping stone for future studies of cavity–Rydberg systems, which represent one of the most promising frontiers for realizing novel quantum many-body phenomena.
+Our results provide a stepping stone for future studies of cavity–Rydberg systems, which represent one of the most promising frontiers for realizing novel quantum many-body phenomena. {More broadly, our work establishes a route to realizing kinetically constrained dynamics in long-range interacting quantum systems, thereby opening a new direction for exploring many-body physics at the intersection of cavity QED and constrained dynamics.
+We further elaborate on the potential of this novel research area in the Concluding section.}